Docker Compose-Based Deployment of a Validator Node

 A linux/MacOS machine with the following:

-- at least version 2.26.0 for Docker Engine, or an up-to-date version of Docker Desktop.curl
+docker compose - at least version 2.26.0 or newer

 Your machine should either be connected to a VPN that is whitelisted on the network (contact your sponsor SV to obtain access), or have a static egress IP address.
 In the latter case, please provide that IP address to your sponsor SV to add it to the firewall rules.